possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 pkg install -y iocage
 ```

 the following command assumes your zpool is named zroot adjust as necessary.
+Type `zpool status` to see the current name of your zpool.

 ```tcsh
 iocage activate zroot
 iocage list
 ```

-We should now see an empty table as the output of iocage list, we’ll do some additional housekeeping below
+We should now see an empty table as the output of iocage list, we’ll do some additional housekeeping below to improve performance of iocage.
+There are many things you can do to optimize performance of various applications.
+One way to learn several new tips and tricks is to read the supurb collection of FreeBSD Mastery books available at https://MWL.io (In fact, the following performance optimization trick was in the book FreeBSD Mastery: Jails)

 ```tcsh
 mount -t fdescfs null /dev/fd
 vi /etc/fstab
 ```

 Add the following line to the file and exit when finished. `i` for insert mode, ESC then `ZZ` to save and quit the file.
-Press TAB between each of the fields for the fstab file.
+Press TAB between each of the fields for the fstab file rather than using spaces to separate fields.

 ```tcsh
 fdescfs /dev/fd fdescfs rw 0 0